Covid-19 in the classroom becomes stark reality for parents who’ve sent their children back to school

 Chambers, who fears the coronavirus will spread throughout the area, which is about 30 minutes north of Atlanta, says he saw this coming.
 He, along with other district parents, received a letter from Cherokee County School Superintendent Brian Hightower in mid-July announcing a 77-page reopening plan.

-“One day later it was voted on, with limited opportunity for the public to participate,” Chambers said of the vote, which was limited to those who were able to show up last-minute.
+“One day later it was voted on, with limited opportunity for the public to participate,” Chambers said of the meeting, where he said commenting and asking questions was limited to those who were able to show up last-minute.
 “When the committee that created the reopening plan was created there were no teachers on it and teachers were not given a chance to review it before it was published for the public.”

+In a statement to CNN on Wednesday, Cherokee County called Chambers’ claims false.

+“Attendance at the meeting in person was open to 90 citizens and was attended by 60, with half of those speaking during public participation; an additional 6,000 watched the meeting online,” Barbara Jacoby, chief communications officer with Cherokee County wrote in the statement.

 Chambers became a well-known local activist after he wrote an open letter to the superintendent blasting the reopening plan.

-Note: This story has been updated with a statement from Cherokee County.
-It also clarifies that while anyone could watch Cherokee’s meeting on the school reopening plan, only those present could speak or ask questions.
-It further clarifies that parents and students say social distancing and mask wearing is not always happening.